PeterVranken/comFramework/canInterface/sampleIntegrations/arduinoSampleIntegration/readMe.md

 ### Folder integration

-More important is folder code\\integration.
-It contains those hand-coded parts of the application, which are needed to integrate the CAN interface with any real platform (or operating system).
+Folder code\\integration contains those hand-coded parts of the application, which are needed to integrate the CAN interface with any real platform (or operating system).
 The tasks are defined that do the initialization of the CAN interface (frame and bus registration) and the regular clocking of the interface engine instances.
 Moreover, the handle mapping and the checksum and sequence counter update/validation, which are external to but required by the CAN interface engine are implemented here.

 Please note: Handle mapping is always required by the CAN interface, (it'll be a trivial identity in many environments like in our Arduino